Atlanta (TV series): Critical response

 Atlanta has received widespread acclaim from television critics.
-The review aggregation website Rotten Tomatoes gives the first season an approval rating of 97% based on 123 reviews, with an average rating of 8.6/10.
+The review aggregation website Rotten Tomatoes gives the first season an approval rating of 98% based on 141 reviews, with an average rating of 8.6/10.
 The website's critical consensus reads, "Ambitious and refreshing, Atlanta offers a unique vehicle for star and series creator Donald Glover's eccentric brand of humor—as well as a number of timely, trenchant observations."
-On Metacritic, the first season has a score of 90 out of 100, based on reviews from 36 critics, indicating "universal acclaim".
+On Metacritic, the first season has a score of 90 out of 100, based on reviews from 37 critics.

 David Wiegand of the San Francisco Chronicle gave it a highly positive review, writing: "The scripts for the four episodes made available to critics are as richly nuanced as anything you'll see on TV or, to be sure, in a movie theater.
 You will not only know these characters after only one episode, you'll be hooked on them, as well.
 In so many areas, Atlanta sets the bar exceptionally high."
-Sonia Saraiya of Variety also praised the series, declaring it a "finished, cinematic, and beautiful production that may be one of the best new shows of the fall."
+Sonia Saraiya of Variety also praised the series, declaring it a "finished, cinematic, and beautiful production that may be one of the best new shows of the fall".

 The second season received further critical acclaim.
-On Rotten Tomatoes, it has an approval rating of 98%, based on 200 reviews, with an average rating of 9.1/10.
+On Rotten Tomatoes, it has an approval rating of 98%, based on 212 reviews, with an average rating of 9.1/10.
 The site's critical consensus reads, "Donald Glover continues to subvert expectations with a sophomore season of Atlanta that proves as excellent as it is eccentric."
-On Metacritic, the second season has a score of 97 out of 100, based on 28 critics, indicating "universal acclaim".
+On Metacritic, the second season has a score of 97 out of 100, based on 28 critics.